MikaelFeher/homes/README.md

 # Homes Project - Backend
 Built in Nodejs with Express.
+The frontend project can be found [here](https://github.com/MikaelFeher/Homes_FrontEnd).